boukhezzar/boubekeur/content/publication/journal-2015/index.md

 publication: "*International Journal of Interactive Mobile Technologies (iJIM), 9*(2)"
 publication_short: ""

 abstract: In this paper, a remote temperature control system has been proposed.
 The physical system is controlled in real time through the Internet network.
 For educational purpose, the students use only a web browser to tune and test a PID controller via shared user interface.
-The PID parameters are calculated using the basic experimental Ziegler—Nichols tuning rules.
+The PID parameters are calculated using the basic experimental Ziegler-Nichols tuning rules.
 After hardware and software experiment description, the remote online experiment is tested and the results are given.

 # Summary.
 An optional shortened abstract.
 summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.